 A Closer Look at Urological Function

 Women who participated in the original MOMS trial were asked for consent to follow-up with their child age six years or older.
-Participating children underwent urological and radiologic procedures at a MOMS center to evaluate current bladder functioning.
+Participating children underwent urological and radiological procedures at a MOMS center to evaluate current bladder functioning.
 Primary urological outcome was defined as any of the following: the need for clean intermittent catheterization, vesicostomy, urethral dilatation or augmentation cystoplasty.

 The study found that 62 percent in the prenatal surgery group and 87 percent in the postnatal group were placed on clean intermittent catheterization.
-Twenty-four percent in the prenatal group compared with four percent in the postnatal group were reported to be voiding volitionally.
+Twenty-four percent in the prenatal group compared with 4 percent in the postnatal group were reported to be voiding volitionally.
 Augmentation cystoplasty, vesicostomy and urethral dilation did not differ between the two groups.

 “It is unclear why children with prenatal closure of myelomeningocele had less reported clean intermittent catheterization,” Brock said.
 “Although most children are in diapers or on clean intermittent catheterization, parental reports showed children who underwent prenatal closure may be more likely to void volitionally than the postnatal group.”